OrderN/CONQUEST-release/README.md

 ## DOI

-The DOI for *all* versions of Conquest is here; you can find a DOI for each version under this umbrella DOI (which will resolve to the latest version).
+The DOI for *all* versions of CONQUEST is here; you can find a DOI for each version under this umbrella DOI (which will resolve to the latest version).
 Please use the DOI for the specific version you have used in any given study.